Kyosho Inferno: Box art and marketing material

-Collectibillity and current popularity (1996–)
+Collectibility and current popularity (1996–)

 As with the Burns, the most collectible of this initial line-up is the Turbo version.
 This is in part due to its rarity, especially in good condition.
 Collectors specifically look for cars on which the blue anodized chassis has no damage, as well as unused tires.
 The blue anodized version of the chassis with part number BS-108 was not available as spare part which makes it particularly difficult to find new.
 The demand and value on the second hand market is however significantly lower than the Turbo Burns which preceded it, with near mint-condition cars with box often selling for less than 200 US Dollars at the time of writing in 2018.
 Collectors are also interested in the first DX in its original configuration as these were typically upgraded by their owners over time.
 Their original Kyosho engine, plastic shock absorbers and exhaust being discarded for higher performance parts.

 Due to the low re-sale value, an abundance of spare parts, as well as reproduction parts such as new bodies and decals, the Inferno 4WD and Turbo Inferno are a good choice for entry and intermediate level RC buggy enthusiasts.
 Scans of the original instruction manuals for the various Inferno models are also available online.

 In lieu of noise restrictions and the advances of battery and brushless technology, some cars are also being converted to an electric powertrain.